25 Hidden Culinary Gems: A Foodie’s Dream

 Picturesque La Boqueria fresh food market and tapas bar Barcelona Spain February 3 2023

 Dining in Barcelona is heaven for foodies.
-The tapas culture permeates every restaurant, café, and food cart so Spanish gustatory pleasures can be experienced one “little plate” at a time.
-While many travelers arrive in Barcelona ready to take in Gaudi’s architectural triumphs or bask in the Mediterranean waters nearby, foodies can sample the seafood, Iberian ham, and churros tapas in little bites along with fantastic Spanish wines.
+The tapas culture permeates every restaurant, café, and food cart, so Spanish gustatory pleasures can be experienced one “little plate” at a time.
+While many travelers arrive in Barcelona ready to take in Gaudi’s architectural triumphs or bask in the Mediterranean waters nearby, foodies can sample the seafood, Iberian ham, and churros tapas in little bites and fantastic Spanish wines.

 3. Bologna, Italy